GL-Li/vimwiki/Rust_language.md

 ### 4. Understanding ownership

-#### What is ownership
+#### 4.1 What is ownership

-**Garbage collection** is used by many other languages to manage memory, which regularly looks for no-longer-used memory during while running.
+**Garbage collection** is used by many other languages to manage memory, which regularly looks for no-longer-used memory while running.
 The programmer must explicitly allocate and free the memory.

 **stack, heap, pointer**: memory available to code at **runtime**
     - **stack stores values of known fixed size** in memory in first-in-first-out order.
 Adding data is called **pushing on** to the stack.
 Removing data is called **popping off** the stack.